-Drugs may activate habit-learning systems so that actions that led to the drug being used are reinforced directly, creating powerful S-R habits or 'involuntary' responding [97-101].
-A hallmark of habitual responding is that it persists, even if the reinforcer's value is reduced [35].
+Drugs may activate habit-learning systems so that actions that led to the drug are reinforced directly, creating powerful stimulus-resonse habits or 'involuntary' responding [97-101].
+A hallmark of habitual responding directly is that it persists stimulus-response habits even if the reinforcer's value is reduced [35].
 Habits are sometimes thought of as 'compulsive' responding when they occur at an abnormally high level, since they do not depend on the current value of the goal.
-Alcohol seeking may primarily reflect habitual responding [102] and, while cocaine seeking can be goal-directed [103], under some circumstances responding for cocaine can be more habitual than responding for natural reinforcers [104].
-Similarly, soon after acquisition, cocaine seeking is readily suppressed by an aversive CS, but this suppression is lost after prolonged experience of cocaine [105].
-Craving and habits both capture something of the casual definition of addiction as 'compulsive' behaviour (e.g. [106- 108]).
+Alcohol seeking may primarily reflect habitual responding [102], and while cocaine-seeking can be goal-directed [103], under some circumstances responding for cocaine can be more habitual than responding for natural reinforcers [104].
+Similarly, soon after acquisition, cocaine-seeking is readily suppressed by an aversive CS, but this suppression is lost after prolonged experience of cocaine [105].
+Craving and habits both capture something of the casual definition of addiction as 'compulsive' behaviour (e.g. [106-108]).